troyp/ls.el/README.md

-ls.el -- List functions and macros for Emacs Lisp.
+ls.el -- List utilities for Emacs Lisp.
 -----

 Provides a set of utilities for list processing in Emacs Lisp.
 Sister library